Representation-Aware Unlearning via Activation Signatures: From Suppression to Entity-Signature Erasure: Implementation Details

 \subsection{Activation Probing and Extraction Pipeline}

-The activation probing module is designed to extract internal model representations in a controlled manner.
-This pipeline serves as the empirical basis for identifying the signatures of subject specific factual associations within the LLM Architecture.

-We define the model as a stack of transformer blocks $M = \{B^{(\ell)}\}_{\ell=0}^{L-1}$.
-For a tokenized input sequence of length $T$ and batch size $B$, the hidden states propagate as $X^{(\ell+1)} = B^{(\ell)}(X^{(\ell)})$.
-Within each block, we target the gated Feed-Forward Network (MLP), e.g. in the SwiGLU gated LLaMA architecture~\cite{grattafiori2024llama3herdmodels} it's characterized by the following affine transformations:
+We define the model as a stack of transformer blocks $M=\{B^{(\ell)}\}_{\ell=0}^{L-1}$.
+For a tokenized input sequence of length $T$ and batch size $B$, hidden states propagate as $X^{(\ell+1)}=B^{(\ell)}(X^{(\ell)})$.
+Within each block, we target the gated feed-forward network.
+For SwiGLU-style Llama architectures \citep{grattafiori2024llama3herdmodels}, the relevant affine transformations are: